beeware/briefcase-linux-appimage-template/README.rst

 A `Cookiecutter <https://github.com/cookiecutter/cookiecutter/>`__ template for building Python apps that will run under Linux, packaged as an AppImage.

+**Python 3.5 has reached End Of Life.
+This repository branch is no longer maintained.**

 **This repository branch contains a template for Python 3.5**.
 Other Python versions are available by cloning other branches of repository.